vs-ude/fyr-www/content/intro/lang.md

 In the above case tuples are easier to use.

-### Or Type
+### Or-Type and Symbols

-An Or Type is a disjunction of types.
+An Or-Type is a union of types with a discriminator.
-A value of an Or Type must match one of these types.
+A value of an Or-Type must match one of these types and the discriminator stores which type that is.

 ```go
 var v string | bool = false
 v = "Hello"
 ```

-Values of an Or Type are realized as `interface{}` (see the chapter Interfaces), but the compiler knows that this `interface{}` can only hold one of the specified types, whereas an `interface{}` can hold any type.
-Using the `is` keyword, we can test the type of value being stored in the Or Type.
+Using the `is` keyword, we can test the type of value being stored in the Or-Type.

 ```go
 var v string | bool = false